 Audiograms present an animal's hearing thresholds as a function of frequency and sound intensity (Figures 4, 5 and 6 below).
 Audiograms are the result of psychoacoustic testing under low-noise laboratory conditions, leading to absolute or slightly masked hearing thresholds, depending on the noise levels in the test situation.
-However, only a limited number of species, as well as individuals, has been tested for their hearing sensitivity to pressure and even fewer for sensitivity to particle motion and generalization between species should be avoided.
+However, only a limited numbers of species has been tested for their hearing sensitivity to pressure and even fewer for sensitivity to particle motion and generalization between species should be avoided.